ValeriaW/ValeriaW.github.io/_posts/2019-08-26-Homework14-Atlas.ti.md

 ![Table](/img/Table_Atlas.ti.png)

-This is an example from a literature review I had to wrote for a philosophy class about migration as a global public good "Migration and Distritubive Justice".
+This is an example from a literature review I had to write for a philosophy class about migration as a global public good "Migration and Distritubive Justice".
 I coded eight documents in Atlas.ti, figuring out along the way what the important codes were, that I could then later use as subheadings for the literature review.
 The content codes thus provide a logical structure centered around topics instead of discussing each paper in sequence.
 For more abstract texts, coding by hand can be the only way to go about it as topic modeling would only yield a limited accuracy.
 Yet it could provide an initial stepping stone, when the number of documents is very large.

 ![Alles](/img/Alles.png)

 In the above screenshot you can see the network I created on the basis of the 19 codes that I put into 3 code groups, the 8 documents that I coded and the general setup of the programme.

-Once a researcher becomes skilled at programming more freely with R and Python, I can understand that it is better than using a limiting programme like Atlas.ti, however, for most researchers, it is still easier to strucutre data in more accessible formats like this (similar to gephi in a way).
-That is why I wanted to share and add atlas.ti to (my personal) course curriculum.
+Once a researcher becomes skilled at programming more freely with R and Python, I can understand that it is better than using a limiting programme like Atlas.ti, however, for most researchers, it is still easier to strucutre data in more accessible formats like this (similar to Gephi in a way).
+That is why I wanted to share and add Atlas.ti to (my personal) course curriculum.

-##References
+#References

 Flaherty, E. (2019).
 Complexity and Resilience in the Social and Ecological Sciences.
 Palgrave Macmillan UK.